-Jamie Fogel, Ines Guix, and Matthew Staiger are organizing the conference.
+Jamie Fogel, Ines Guix, and Matthew Staiger organized the conference.
 For any questions, please contact Matthew at [email protected].

 PROGRAM